Andrew Conru: FriendFinder, Adult FriendFinder, and Various Inc.

+Sale and reacquisition of Various, Inc.

-In December 2007, Conru sold the company to Penthouse Media Group for $500 million, much of which came in the form of IOUs.
-Penthouse later changed its name to FriendFinder Networks.
+In December 2007, Conru sold Various, Inc. to Penthouse Media Group for $500 million, much of which came in the form of IOUs; Penthouse would later change its name to FriendFinder Networks, Inc.

 On September 17, 2013, FriendFinder Networks Inc. filed for Chapter 11 bankruptcy protection.
-In December 2013, as the company emerged from bankruptcy protection, Conru once again gained control of the company, and is its CEO.
+In December 2013, as the company emerged from bankruptcy protection, Conru once again gained control of the company, becoming its CEO until 2024, when leadership was handed to Brock Purpura in July 2024.

 Charitable and political activity

 In 2010, Conru launched the non-profit foundation Compute.org, which awards internet and software startups with grants in amounts of $50,000–100,000.
 One startup that has been awarded is CityRoof.org, a social network for homeless people that helps the homeless connect with necessary resources.

 In 2014, he delivered the keynote address at AVN Internext Expo in Las Vegas, Nevada.

 Human Diversity Foundation

-In October 2024, Hope not Hate discovered through an undercover investigation that Conru had donated over $1 million to the far-right Human Diversity Foundation which publishes discredited ideas of eugenics and racism through podcasts, online magazines and dubious papers.
+In October 2024, Hope not Hate discovered through an undercover investigation that Conru had donated over $1 million to the far-right Human Diversity Foundation (HDF) which publishes discredited ideas of eugenics and racism through podcasts, online magazines and dubious papers.
 In response to the investigation, Conru said he has stopped funding the HDF, remarking that he was "deeply troubled" by the findings of the investigation and stated he rejects "racism, discrimination or hateful ideology."